 Is Platinum Safer To Wear Than White Gold?

 The issue is nickel, which is used to whiten and harden some white gold alloys.
 Nickel in jewelry is a leading cause of contact dermatitis.
-If you’re allergic to nickel, you may experience skin irritation from wearing products that contain nickel.
+If you’re allergic to nickel, you may experience skin irritation from wearing nickel-containing products.
 Symptoms can include rash, itchiness, and dry, scaly, or blistered skin.

 It’s estimated that around 17% of women and 3% of men have a nickel allergy.
-Whether an alloy is safe for daily wear depends on how much nickel it contains, and how severe a person’s allergic reaction to it is.
+Whether a gold alloy is safe for daily wear depends on how much nickel it contains, and how severe a person’s allergic reaction to it is.

 Should I Get a White Gold or Platinum Engagement Ring?